chittyapps/chittyinsight/replit.md

-# ChittyData AI Dashboard
+# ChittyInsight AI Dashboard

 ## Overview

-ChittyData is an AI Activity Intelligence dashboard application that provides real-time monitoring and management of AI agents.
+ChittyInsight is an AI Activity Intelligence dashboard application that provides real-time monitoring and management of AI agents.
 The system features a comprehensive interface for tracking AI agent performance, managing orchestrators and workers, monitoring system health metrics, and facilitating chat interactions with AI assistants.
 Built as a full-stack web application, it combines a React frontend with an Express.js backend, utilizing PostgreSQL for data persistence and real-time WebSocket connections for live updates.

 ## User Preferences